 In Hungary, from 1949, as part of the socialist social policy measures (as a significant interference in the private sector), and with the two-earner family model becoming commonplace, the day-to-day care of children (according to the Soviet model) was partially provided by the state: their meals were already arranged in kindergartens and schools, and made available to everyone.
 This measure fundamentally changed the daily diet and eating habits of the children and their families participating in public catering.
 After the first food law passed in 1958, continuously revised central regulations governed both the quantitative and qualitative indicators of child nutrition.
-To
+The social regulations governed both the quantitative and qualitative indicators of child nutrition.

 At the same time, the urbanization of Hungarian villages was a protracted process, and the central regulation itself was not as well-defined as it is today.
 Therefore, public catering in rural settlements relied on local traditions in many respects, and over time, the public kitchen became an integral part of the life of the village community.
 The raw materials were usually obtained from local farmers or the farming cooperative.
 The food was also prepared in the usual way: apart from the basic spices used at home (salt, pepper, paprika), no other seasoning was used.
-Some of the cooks working in the kitchen were already considered local culinary experts, and continued in this role (Fig. 1).
+Some of the cooks working in the kitchen were already considered local culinary experts, 11 and continued in this role (Fig. 1).
 Thus, the person preparing and serving the food was not a stranger but a person well known to the local residents.